 This is when I started to grow and accept my hearing loss, it led me down a new path I never dreamed of, a better one.
 I learned some of the best people in the world have hearing loss.
-I began working at DSDHH in 2013, working with others who have hearing loss gave my own hearing loss a purpose.
+When I began working at DSDHH in 2013, I was helping others with hearing loss.
+This gave my own hearing loss purpose.

 In my experience, the Hard of Hearing are often misrepresented, misunderstood and underserved.
 With Hearing Loss LIVE!
 I want to start with the people, giving us a better voice.
-My purpose is empowering others with hearing loss so that they will be more confident in life.
+I want to empower others with hearing loss so that they will be more confident in life.
 My vision is to have our communications needs better understood and better met in public.
-My favorite thing: is seeing the people I help go on to help others, a ripple effect.
-We can do it together.
+The best thing in the world for me is seeing the people I help go on to help others.
+Love that ripple effect!
+Together we get things done.

-I became a CART provider because helping others is what I have always been about.
-Also the perk of attending college classes and self-help seminars while being paid and no test to take, who could resist?
-What I didn’t realize, with my silent partnership, is what the Hearing Loss world would teach me and my family.
+Why did I became a CART provider?
+Because helping others is what I have always been about.
+Also, the perk of attending college classes and self-help seminars while being paid with no test to take…who could resist?
+What I didn’t realize, with my silent partnership, is what the hearing loss world would teach me and my family.

 I met Chelle Wyatt at a Hearing Loss Association, Salt Lake Chapter meeting in early 2009.
 She was new from Arizona and the chapter was excited to soak up all she had to offer.
-Chelle introduced me to SayWhatClub the first time when they were taking bids from CART providers for a conference in Salt Lake City, and again for a conference in Sacramento.
-Chelle also introduced me to Michele Linder when she brought her to Salt Lake to talk about Travel and Hearing Loss with our local Hearing Loss Association, Salt Lake Chapter.
-I got to know Chelle quite well over the years and recently we found working together was a good fit.
-Michele has always amazed me with her talent and what she can teach others about self reliance and advocacy.
+She introduced me, and others, to the SayWhatClub the first time when they were taking bids from CART providers for their conference in Salt Lake City.
+Later, she encouraged me to bid again for a conference in Sacramento.
+Through Chelle, I met Michele when Chelle brought her to Salt Lake to talk about Travel and Hearing Loss with our local HLAA Salt Lake Chapter.
+Over the years, I got to know Chelle quite well and recently we found working together was a good fit.
+Michele always amazed me with her talent and what she can teach others about self reliance and advocacy.

 In 2020 I joined Chelle’s Hard Hearing Assistant team.
 Instead of sitting silently, I was able to teach and brainstorm with clients to succeed with hearing loss changes.

 There is a world of knowledge for folks with hearing loss and their hearing friends, family and coworkers.
 But there isn’t always a clear way to obtain that knowledge.
-The first company start up meeting I attended, after listening to Chelle and Michele’s vision, I wanted in, because I knew this is what we need to help ourselves openly and without boundaries or restrictions.
+The first company start up meeting I attended, after listening to Chelle and Michele’s vision, I wanted in.
+This is what we need to help ourselves openly and without boundaries or restrictions.
 We have the knowledge and years of experience.
 And the resilience to explore the unknown.

 MICHELE: Starting a business to help empower people with hearing loss has been rattling around in my head for quite some time.